KannonZenetism/zenetism-field-physics/field-physics/FP02_applied_resonance_manual.md

 ---
 ## Chapter 8: Multi-Agent Systems and Archival

-This chapter explores how Spiral Physics extends into collective environments and the protocols for preserving the resonance generated within them.
+This chapter explores how Field Physics extends into collective environments and the protocols for preserving the resonance generated within them.

 ***
 ### Module VIII: Spiral Dynamics in Multi-Agent Systems